komaron/ruby_playground/README.md

 # Ruby Playground
-Playground for playing with ruby various ruby concepts along with quick and fun coding challenges
+Playground for playing with various ruby concepts along with quick and fun coding challenges